edgedb/edgedb/docs/guides/auth/built_in_ui.rst

 Retrieve ``auth_token``
 -----------------------

-At the very end of the flow, the EdgeDB server will redirect the user's browser to the ``redirect_to`` address with a single query parameter: ``code``.
+At the very end of the flow, the Gel server will redirect the user's browser to the ``redirect_to`` address with a single query parameter: ``code``.
 This route should be a server route that has access to the ``verifier``.
-You then take that ``code`` and look up the ``verifier`` in the ``edgedb-pkce-verifier`` cookie, and make a request to the EdgeDB Auth extension to exchange these two pieces of data for an ``auth_token``.
+You then take that ``code`` and look up the ``verifier`` in the ``edgedb-pkce-verifier`` cookie, and make a request to the Gel Auth extension to exchange these two pieces of data for an ``auth_token``.

 .. lint-off